-(6) The areas shown on the submitted layout as vehicle parking spaces shall be retained for the use of the occupiers of, and visitors to, the premises, and no permanent development, whether or not permitted by the Town and Country Planning (General Permitted Development) Order 1995 (or any Order revoking and re-enacting that Order), shall be carried out on that area of land so shown or in such a position as to preclude vehicular access to these reserved parking spaces.
+9) The area shown on the submitted layout as vehicle parking or turning space shall be retained for the use of the occupiers of, and visitors to, the premises, and no permanent development, whether or not permitted by the Town and Country Planning (General Permitted Development) Order 1995 (or any Order revoking and re-enacting that Order), shall be carried out on that area of land so shown or in such a position as to preclude vehicular access to this reserved parking space.

-Reasons: To ensure the use does not prejudice conditions of highway safety and in accordance with Policy T3 of the Swale Borough Local Plan 2008.
+Reason: To ensure the use does not prejudice conditions of highway safety.